 Journalism is a creative human practice.
 This, according to widespread opinion, makes it harder for robots to replicate.
 However, writing algorithms are already widely used in the news media to produce articles and thereby replace human journalists.
 In 2016, Wordsmith, one of the two most powerful news-writing algorithms, wrote and published 1.5 billion news stories.
-This number is comparable to or may even exceed work written and published by human journalists.
+This is comparable to or may even exceed what was written and published by human journalists.
 Robo-journalists’ skills and competencies are constantly growing.
 Research has shown that readers sometimes cannot differentiate between news written by robots or by humans; more importantly, readers often make little of such distinctions.
 Considering this, these forms of AI can be seen as having already passed a kind of Turing test as applied to journalism.

 The first approach is called “a human-centered approach”, within which researchers assess if AI is acting humanly or thinking humanly.
 The second approach is called “a rationalist approach”, within which researchers assess if AI is acting or thinking rationally.

 Russel and Norvig’s paradigm can be interpreted through a set of relations between AI and humans.
 AI either simulates human nature or opposes it.

 In the first case, AI simulates humans (either their acting or their thinking) until reaching a level of complete likeness.
 This is the approach for which the Turing test is applicable.

 In the second case, rational AI opposes the irrationality of humans and “does the ‘right thing’, given what it knows” (p.
 1).
 This is the approach to which many sci-fi scenarios involving the rebellion of machines refer, starting with Asimov’s “I, Robot” and including Hollywood’s “Terminator” franchise.

 So, AI either performs as a human and exceeds humans as a human simulation or performs as a “smarter” entity and exceeds humans as a being of the next evolutionary level.